Ninja Blade: Development and release

 The concept for Ninja Blade initially came when FromSoftware tried to create a game that conveyed the same intense sequences as those of Hollywood action films.
-FromSoftware worked with Microsoft in creating the game's protagonist, Ken Ogawa.
+FromSoftware worked with Microsoft Game Studios Japan in creating the game's protagonist, Ken Ogawa.
 Producer Masanori Takeuchi said: "We worked closely with Microsoft in creating Ken.
 They provided us with lots of useful feedback and insightful consumer research of worldwide gamers.
 By cooperating and working together, Ken has become more appealing to a wider audience."
 The character was designed by Capcom 2nd Character Development Studio designer Keiji Nakaoka.

 The game has been categorized as a "cinematic action game," combining a mixture of hack and slash elements with context-sensitive commands.
 Ninja Blade was commonly referred to as Otogi 3 by various sources before its official announcement.
 Lead planner Kazuhiro Hamatani noted that while not a direct sequel or spiritual successor to Otogi, the game would contain action-adventure elements of which fans of the Otogi series would like.
 The soundtrack was composed by Norihiko Hibino's GEM Impact studio.
 The animation was produced by Production I.G.

 A demo was released in Japan on December 29, 2008.
 The demo was released in North America on March 10, 2009.
 The full game was released for Xbox 360 in 2009 in Japan on January 29, Europe on April 3, North America on April 7, and Australia on August 6.
 A port for Windows was released by Russian publisher ND Games both physically and on their digital storefront in Russia on November 5, 2009.
 It was made available worldwide via Steam two weeks later on November 19, 2009.
+This is no longer the case as of April 1st, 2022.
 Having signed a mutual publishing agreement with Noviy Disk, Iceberg Interactive released a retail version of the game in select regions in Europe on February 19, 2010.
 The game was also made available through cloud service OnLive in North America as part of a bundle on February 1, 2011, and in the United Kingdom alongside the regional launch of the service on September 22, 2011.